Drek282/PsychoStats-SS/README.md

 * Add support for Spanish and French.
 * Add historical season support for private, non-continuing leagues.
 * Reinstate support for division profiles.
-* Add some wizz-bang to the divisions page, which is currently boring as stale toast.

 ## **Credits**